STRATEGIC ANALYSIS OF HOSPITALITY COMPANIES - 2020/1

 There are two summative assessment tasks for this module consists:

 Individual assignment to write an industry report of 1500 words.
 The assessment strategy for this assignment is designed to encourage students in the first instance to develop their individual ability to analyse in depth a hospitality company.

-End of Semester Exam: The 2.0 hour (closed book) exam tests students’ knowledge and understanding of the subject area, along with the application of this through work examples.
+End of Semester Exam: The 2.0 hour 'seen' exam tests students’ knowledge and understanding of the subject area, along with the application of this through work examples.
 The exam will focus on measuring the achievement of all module learning and the application of strategy to the international hospitality industry.
 Clear links between the lectures and the industry are expected:

 Formative assessment and feedback:

 Feedback on student performance during the module includes:

 - Use of review questions and case studies

 - Verbal feedback in tutorials